-Divided EU leaders push to break stalemate on top jobs

-In a sign that the 28 national leaders were trying to build a compromise to bring to the table, the start of their talks was delayed by four hours until 1300 GMT to allow more time for separate consultations.

-One diplomatic source said the delay was a good sign for the chances of a deal later in the day.
+Macron proposes Lagarde to head ECB in push to end EU jobs deadlock

+BRUSSELS (Reuters) - President Emmanuel Macron sought to break a deadlock on Tuesday over assigning the EU’s top jobs by proposing France’s Christine Lagarde, now head of the International Monetary Fund (IMF), to lead the European Central Bank (ECB), diplomatic sources said.

+In his proposal, made to tired EU leaders on a third day of arm-wrestling over who will next hold the bloc’s top posts, Macron also proposed Germany’s Defence Minister Ursula von der Leyen to become president of the European Commission.

-In the ever more fragmented bloc, leaders are trying to balance political affiliations, the varying interests of different regions, and an acute lack of women in senior ranks as they seek to fill five top jobs coming vacant later this year.
+The leaders are trying to balance political affiliations, the varying interests of different regions, and an acute lack of women in senior ranks as they seek to fill five top jobs coming vacant later this year.

+“Things are going smoothly now,” one source said of discussions around the French president’s proposal.

+The marathon talks have underlined the growing fragmentation in the 28-nation European Union.
+In a sign of a fresh push for a compromise, the start of the leaders’ talks on Tuesday was delayed repeatedly to allow more time for separate consultations.

 “Everyone has to understand that they have to shift a little,” German Chancellor Angela Merkel told reporters.
 “I say that to everyone.
 Then there will be a chance of reaching a deal.”